AI Use Cases/Construction

 Automated Workflow Execution

-Day-to-day, superintendents and safety managers receive real-time alerts (not daily reports) when the system detects high-confidence hazards.
-Alerts route to the responsible subcontractor crew lead via mobile notification, with photo evidence and specific location data.
+Day-to-day, superintendents and safety managers receive real-time alerts (not daily reports) when the video system flags a likely hazard.
+Alerts route to the responsible subcontractor crew lead via mobile notification, with photo evidence and specific location data pulled from the detection feed.
 The Safety & Compliance officer reviews flagged incidents in a dashboard, approves corrective action, and logs the resolution in Procore - eliminating manual site walks for every potential violation.
-Human judgment stays central: the AI flags, humans decide enforcement and context.
+Human judgment stays central: the detection system flags, humans decide enforcement and context.

 A Systems-Level Fix

-This is a systems-level fix because it closes the gap between real-time hazard visibility and incident response.
-Standalone camera systems or manual inspection checklists don't connect to your project management workflow.
-Our architecture threads safety data through Procore, Viewpoint, and Trimble so hazards inform crew scheduling, subcontractor performance ratings, and insurance documentation - making safety a live operational metric, not a lagging indicator.
+This is a systems-level fix because it closes the gap between hazard visibility and incident response.
+A standalone camera-and-drone system or a manual inspection checklist doesn't connect to your project management workflow on its own.
+Our integration threads that hazard data through Procore, Viewpoint, and Trimble so hazards inform crew scheduling, subcontractor performance ratings, and insurance documentation - making safety a live operational metric, not a lagging indicator.

 How It Works